A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

-\section{ENDOWMENT BIAS}
+\section{Endowment Bias}

-In our valuation paradigm, we classify two types of marginal effect according to the mere ownership: $i \in {\mathbf S}$ or $i \not \in {\mathbf S}$.
-In practice, people tend to ascribe more value to things they own, rather than ones they do not own $-$ even when things are exchangeable in value.
+In our valuation paradigm in Section \ref{sect:two_marginals}, we classify two types of marginal effect according to the ownership: either $i \in {\mathbf S}$ or $i \not \in {\mathbf S}$.
+In practice, people tend to ascribe more worth to things they own, rather than ones they do not own --- even when things are exchangeable in value.
 This subjective bias is called the \textit{endowment effect} or \textit{endowment bias} (e.g., Thaler, 1980; Kahneman et al., 1990).
-When the variables $T\subseteq \mathbb{N}$ are used to model the dependent variable $Y$, for example, the significance statistics for each $i\in T$, such as t-statistic and its p-value, are vulnerable to the selection bias and omitted-variable bias, among others.
-Both the selection bias and the omitted-variable bias ultimately associate with the mere ownership between individual variables and the true model.
-In this section, we first define the bias and then analyze the implied bias in the Shapley value and the implied zero bias in the Banzhaf value.
-We also propose solutions which mitigate these biases.
+When the covariates in $T\subseteq \mathbb{N}$ are used to model the dependent variable $Y_j$, for example, the significance statistics for each $i\in T$, such as t-statistic and its p-value, are vulnerable to selection bias and omitted-variable bias, among others.
+Both selection bias and omitted-variable bias ultimately associate with the mere ownership between individual covariates and the correct model.
+In this section, we first define the endowment bias, then analyze the implied positive bias in the Shapley value and the implied zero bias in the Banzhaf value.
+The test statistics in a modeling situation, however, tend to demonstrate negative bias.
+Finally, we propose solutions that mitigate these endowment biases.

-\subsection{Zero Bias in the Banzhaf Value}
+\subsection{\textit{Zero Bias in the Banzhaf Value}}